All Episodes

 And we must change their behavior by making them happy.

-Now I recently Barbara Walters did a little interview for Ladies' Home Journal to talk about this piece.
+Now, recently, Barbara Walters did a little interview for Ladies' Home Journal to talk about this piece.

-Ladies' Home Journal had to run a little sidebar saying uh what she finds amusing is people who will blow themselves up and kill others in order to find paradise.
+Ladies' Home Journal had to run a little sidebar saying what she finds amusing is people who will blow themselves up and kill others in order to find paradise.

-These are terrorists, and she finds them amusing.
+These are terrorists and she finds them amusing.

 Ladies' Home Journal wanted to stipulate they didn't find it amusing.